 On August 18, 1944, a short wave message from Japan listed him as a POW.
 This was the first news his family had received about him since they had first received word that he was a prisoner of war.

 One day, Lester he felt a concussion.
 It was the concussion from the atomic bomb exploding over Nagasaki.
 He and the other men had no idea what they had just witnessed.

 When the Japanese told the prisoners that they did not have to work, Lester knew that the war was over.
 One day, an American appeared at the gates of the camp.
 The reporter from the Chicago Tribune told the POWs that the war was over and Americans had landed on the island.
 Lester was officially liberated on September 13, 1945.
 At the time of his liberation, he weighed only sixty pounds.
 Lester was taken aboard an American hospital ship.
 When he saw the American flag, he started to cry.

 Lester sent a telegram home to his parents.
 In it, he stated that he hoped that his brother, Melvin, was already home.
 Lester returned to the Philippines where he learned that his brother, Melvin, had died in the sinking of the Arisan Maru on October 24, 1944.
-After Lester was fattened up, he returned to the United States arriving in Seattle, Washington, on November 1, 1945.
-He next returned home to Janesville.
-On December 11, 1945, he married Barbara Kettle in Dubuque, Iowa.
+After Lester was fattened up, he returned to the United States arriving in Seattle, Washington, on November 1, 1945, on the U.S.S.
+Marine Shark.
+He returned home to Janesville, and on December 11, 1945, he married Barbara Kettle in Dubuque, Iowa.
 He was discharged from the army on June 6, 1946.